jtsaito/mavis/README.md

 Mavis
 =====
-This is a game by Tim Daniell, Seb Oelke and Jahn Saito for on the 2nd Babbel Hackday in 2014.
+This is a multiplayer typing game by Timothy Daniell, Sebastian Oelke and Jahn Saito developed at the _2nd Babbel Hackday_ in 2014.

 Required modules
 ----------------